sbmlteam/sbmlteam.github.io/site/content/software/moccasin/_index.md

 Citations are crucial to our ability to justify continued development of MOCCASIN, as well as our academic careers.
 If you use MOCCASIN and you publish papers about your software, we ask that you please cite the [paper](http://bioinformatics.oxfordjournals.org/content/32/12/1905):

-{{% notice %}}
-Harold F. Gómez, Michael Hucka, Sarah M. Keating, German Nudelman, Dagmar Iber and Stuart C. Sealfon.
-MOCCASIN: converting MATLAB ODE models to SBML. _Bioinformatics_ (2016), 32(12): 1905-1906.
-(Freely available [directly from Bioinformatics](http://bioinformatics.oxfordjournals.org/content/32/12/1905).)
+{{< cite notice="true" title="MOCCASIN: converting MATLAB ODE models to SBML" authors="Harold F. Gómez, Michael Hucka, Sarah M. Keating, German Nudelman, Dagmar Iber and Stuart C. Sealfon." source="_Bioinformatics_, 32(12): 1905-1906, 2016" link="https://doi.org/10.1093/bioinformatics/btw056" bibtex="moccasin.bib" endnote="moccasin.ris" >}}
-{{% /notice %}}

 ## DOIs for MOCCASIN releases